lsst-sqre/lsst-technote-bootstrap/{{cookiecutter.repo_name}}/lsstbib/README.md

 ```

 Add new bibliography items specifically for this technote to the `local.bib` file in the root directory of this technote.
-Later, you can add these bibliography items to `lsst-texmf` and remove them from `local.bib` so that other documents can use the reference.
+Later, you should add these bibliography items to `lsst-texmf` and remove them from `local.bib` so that other documents can use the reference.
 See the [lsst-texmf docs for instructions](https://lsst-texmf.lsst.io/developer.html#updating-bibliographies).